What Are the Types of Polynomials? Definitions and Examples

 Types of Polynomials Based on Degree

 Polynomials can also be classified according to their degree, which is the highest exponent of the variable in the polynomial.
+Sequences, such as arithmetic and geometric sequences, often play a role in polynomial expressions, helping to describe number patterns and growth rates.
 Here are the main types:

 Constant Polynomial